supershaneski/react-jwtoken-sample/README.md

 # Server scripts

 I included simple PHP scripts to handle the server-side operation in this project.
-Ideally, it would be better to create a Node.JS server app for this.
+Ideally, it would be better to create a Node.JS server app.
-Maybe I will do it next time.
+Maybe I will make one next time.

 The JWT is created server side using jwtoken.class.php.
 The class is initialized by the secret key which will be used to sign the token.